 Oxybenzone: This chemical has high rates of skin allergies.
 It also is suspected of disrupting your hormones.
 Meaning it may mimic, block, and/or alter hormone levels.
 This can cause problems with your endocrine system.
 The Centers for Disease Control and Prevention (CDC) has found 97% of Americans have this chemical in their bodies.

 Octinoxate: One of the most common sunscreen ingredients, it’s readily absorbed by our skin and also can cause other ingredients to be absorbed more easily.
 It is also a hormone disrupter.
-The chemical has an effect on estrogen and can be harmful for humans and wildlife.
+The chemical has an effect on estrogen and can be harmful to humans and wildlife.
 It also produces free radicals and can damage skin and cells, causing premature aging.

 Octocrylene: This is another hormone disrupter and can also be toxic to the environment.

 Retinyl Palmitate (Vitamin A Palmitate): You may see this ingredient and think it’s a vitamin so it must be good for you.
-The problem is certain forms of vitamin A found in sun screen, namely retinyl palmitate, can produce free radicals that can damage DNA and lead to cancer.
+The problem is certain forms of vitamin A found in sunscreen, namely retinyl palmitate, can produce free radicals that can damage DNA and lead to cancer.

 Paraben: You will find this ingredient in a lot of personal care products.
-It can cause allergic reactions, hormone disruption, development and reproductive toxicity.
+It can cause allergic reactions, hormone disruption, development, and reproductive toxicity.
 Some parabens are even linked to breast cancer.